BradNeuberg/cloudless/README.md

 * A training pipeline that takes annotated data, runs it on EC2 on GPU boxes to fine tune an AlexNet trained model, and then generates validation statistics to relate how well the trained model performs.
 * A bounding box system that takes the trained cloud classifier and attempts to draw bounding boxes on orbital satellite data.

-Example output of before and after images with detected clouds via the trained neural network are shown below:
+Example output of before and after images with detected clouds with yellow overlay boxes via the trained neural network shown below:

 ![normal image for comparison](examples/rapideye_cloud_2.jpg "Normal cloud image for comparison")